What is Rust's

 prebuilts manifest.
 The latest revision of

-Rust which can be set in
+Rust that can be set in

 prebuilts is the most recently completed build here.